-- 2. The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'agl if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.
+- 2. The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) at or below 1000'agl if the site approved altitude is 400'AGL or less, or no OVC or BKN ceiling at or below 1000' above the site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. a horizontal visibility of 3sm (5km) or more around the flying area exists, and - d. no other local obscuring conditions (fog, smoke, haze etc.) exist which could make spotting full-scale aircraft difficult.

-NOTE - RPAS pilots may estimate cloud ceilings and visibility, provided they do so in good faith understanding the purpose of weather limits is to ensure we can see approaching full-scale aircraft.
+NOTE -RPAS pilots may estimate cloud ceilings and visibility, provided they do so in good faith understanding the purpose of weather limits is to ensure we can see approaching full-scale aircraft.

 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
-Night operations are permitted at this site.
 Members shall not operate an RPAS at night unless it is brightly lit, weighs less than 25kg, and remains below 400'agl.
-Members shall use the Surrey weather channel time to determine legal night. - 5.
-Pilots may fly in formation provided they agree to do so. - 6.
-See attached drawing in the Diagrams/Maps section for normal site set-up areas such as parking, spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
+Members shall use the internet weather channel time to determine legal night. - 5.
+Pilots may fly in formation provided they agree to do so.

+- 6. Refer to the attached map for normal site set-up areas such as spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
 MAAC required buffer distances are variable and at this site are: - a.
-7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - b.
-No flying is allowed if there are people in the adjoining farm field or during field maintenance. - 8.
-All RPAs aircraft must complete a full range check and surface checks at the beginning of each day as per the Maufacturers specifications.
-Fail safes must be checked and active on all aircraft at the start of each day. - 9.
-All models, including electric powered models, will be restrained before being armed or started in the designated startup areas.
-Planes are to be pointed out towards the runway directed away from the pit area prior to arming. - 10.
-See attached drawing for Flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation.a.
-Area's outside of the flying area on the map are NO FLY ZONES - 11.
+7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - 8.
+Tables are provided for setup and testing.
+Please be aware of any exhaust or noise impact on other participants. - 9.
+All models, including electric powered models, will be restrained before being armed or started in the designated startup areas. - 10.
+The Flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation are clearly indicated in the attached field diagram.
+Please consult with a club executive member for clarification. - a.
+Flying is not allowed during grass cutting, field maintenance or similar. - 11.
 The following are the site take-off, approach, landing and recovery procedures: - a.
 Pilots, or their spotter, shall call out all model movements. - b.
 Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations/dock. - c.
 Pilots shall take off into the prevailing winds, or otherwise in agreement with all pilots flying. - d.
-No person shall proceed past abeam the pilot stations without permission of other pilots flying.
+No person shall proceed past abeam the pilot stations without permission of other pilots flying. - e.

-e.
 The recovery of downed models in the flying area shall not be done without the agreement of all pilots flying.
 Thereafter no new models may take-off until the downed model is recovered.
 No flying directly over the recovery crew.